Russia has allegedly hit the US with an unprecedented malware attack: Here's what you need to know

 Which government agencies were infected with the malware?

-According to reports from Reuters, The Washington Post and The Wall Street Journal, the malware affected the US Homeland Security, Commerce and Treasury Departments.
+According to reports from Reuters, The Washington Post and The Wall Street Journal, the malware affected the US Homeland Security, State, Commerce and Treasury Departments, as well as the National Institutes of Health.
 Politico reported on Thursday that nuclear programs run by the US Department of Energy and the National Nuclear Security Administration were also targeted.

 It's still unclear what information, if any, was stolen from the federal agencies, but the amount of access appears to be broad.